mitri-dvp/academia-dahilmar-saez-front-end/README.md

-# Academia Dahilmar Saez Website
+# Academia Dahilmar Sáez Website

 Project initialized with `create-t3-app` and configured with base requirements.